 How long are units usually up for auction?

-For Texas Chapter 59 Seized units, it should be at least 16 Days.
+For Texas Chapter 59 Seized units, We recommend 7 Days and to run Sunday to Sunday, but it can be at least 16 days if needed.
 The amount of time the auction is posted is up to the facility.
-The more time the better the results you can expect.

 Can we auction vehicles on your site?